gered/clj-image2ascii/README.md

 Note that converting with color will *significantly* increase the size of the returned ASCII string.
 Care should be taken when converting large images without scaling but with color.
-For example, a 300x300 image converted with color at it's original size will result in a ~3.8MB string.
+For example, a 300x300 image converted with color at it's original size will result in a string that is over 3MB in size!

 ### Animated GIFs